mapereztorres/sirio/README.md

-`SIRIO` (pronounced `See-ree-oh`) is a public Python code to predict the radio emission from Sub-Alfvénic star-planet interaction (SPI), via the electron-cyclotron maser instability mechanism. `SIRIO` is the Spanish name of the famous star `Sirius`.
+`SIRIO` (pronounced `See-ree-oh`) is a public Python code to predict the radio emission from Sub-Alfvénic star-planet interaction (SPI), via the electron-cyclotron maser instability mechanism. `Sirio` is the Spanish name of the brightest star in the night sky, `Sirius`.

 SIRIO omputes the expected flux density from SPI (1) as a function of the orbital